RossBugginsNHS/nhs-notify-digital-letters/src/asyncapigenerator/ARCHITECTURE.md

 ### Why Python?

 Python was chosen because:

 - Existing tooling (`cloudeventjekylldocs`) uses Python
-- Excellent YAML processing libraries
+- Excellent yaml processing libraries
 - Easy to extend and customize
 - Good for scripting and automation

 ### Why CloudEvents?

 The system already uses CloudEvents as the event format:

 - Standard envelope format
 - Clear separation of metadata and data
 - Wide ecosystem support